Islamic design

 Principles of watering

-Traditionally gardens are watered by hand from a hose attached to a standpoint.
+Traditionally in Qatar, gardens have been and continue to be watered by hand from a hose attached to a standpoint.
 This is wasteful and can actually damage planting.
 Surface watering will produce a root system close to the surface, and this has two effects:

 • firstly, the root system near the surface has the tendency to stop water moving down to a lower root system, and